Helperbird/website/src/pages/features/optical-character-recognition.md

 new: false
 header: true
 layout: templates/features_two.liquid
-title: OCR / Screenshot Reader
+title:  OCR/Screenshot Reader - Extract and Read Text from Images
-description: Capture, read, and save text from images or screenshots effortlessly with Helperbird's OCR/Screenshot Reader.
-This versatile tool offers text-to-speech, saving to keyboard, and note-taking functionalities.
+description: Easily capture, read, and save text from images or screenshots with Helperbird's OCR tool.
+Enjoy features like text-to-speech, saving to the clipboard, note-taking, and opening in Immersive Reader.
 keywords:
   - OCR
   - Screenshot Reader